 Don’t let the lower price tag fool you.
 The stand assist is solid with a stable foundation and casters that lock into position.
-It supports up to 400lbs.
+It supports a weight capacity up to 400lbs.

-You’ll also transfer comfortably due to the padded knee and seat cushions.
+You’ll also transfer comfortably due to the padded knee and leg support, and seat cushions.